pulumi/pulumi-hugo/themes/default/content/what-is/what-is-serverless.md

 Serverless architectures empower developers to build scalable, cost-effective applications without the burden of managing servers.
 By understanding its components, associated cloud services, and benefits, technical professionals can leverage serverless to streamline development processes and create more agile, responsive applications in the cloud.

 Pulumi's code-driven approach to infrastructure as code aligns well with serverless architectures, allowing developers to use the same tools for writing their serverless functions and their infrastructure definitions.
-To learn more about using Pulumi to deploy serverless applications, check out [this blog post](https://www.pulumi.com/blog/easy-serverless-apps-and-infrastructure-real-events-real-code/).
+[This set of Pulumi architecture templates](https://www.pulumi.com/templates/serverless-application/) make it easy to deploy a serverless application using Pulumi---check it out!

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there to share your experience with using Pulumi for serverless applications, or to ask questions about how Pulumi can streamline your serverless application deployments.
 Become part of our growing community of cloud professionals!